glouw/openempire/README.md

     ./openempires --server

-Connections only to localhost are currently supported.
+Connections to localhost are currently supported.

 Second, start the client by specifying your window resolution and installation data folder path: